nusademy/andreoid-school-app-dev/README.md

-# andreoid-school-app-dev
+# android-dev
 This repository is use for android developer to collaborate with others developers